 In 2007, GPX changed it's corporate identity to Digital Products International, (DPI, Inc.).
 DPI, Inc. offers one of the broadest consumer electronic audio and video product portfolios available on the market.
 This includes Shelf Music Systems, Personal CD Players, Home Theater Systems, Televisions, AM/FM Radios, Digital Audio (MP3/WMP) Devices and Accessories-among others.

 DPI expanded its offering in 2010 to include stylish and affordable home and kitchen appliances under the brand name Culinair.
 The lineup is one of great breadth, including toasters, counter-top grills, blenders, skillets, mini-fridges, wine coolers, popcorn makers, coffee makers, and steam irons.

 In 2012, DPI launched Zeki, a brand for multi-touch tablets made for Android.
-These high-quality tablets include the latest in capacitive multi-touch technology, built-in wifi, expandable memory up to 32GB, Android 4.0 (Ice Cream Sandwich), and a High Capacity Rechargeable Battery.
+These high-quality tablets include the latest in capacitive multi-touch technology, built-in wifi, expandable memory up to 32GB, Android OS, and a High Capacity Rechargeable Battery.
 The Zeki tablets come with multiple App-Stores providing access to thousands of great Apps.